aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-16-azure-angular-and-broken-promises.html.md

 I quite like the concept of [Promises in JavaScript](http://promises-aplus.github.io/promises-spec/), and I know [some people have issues with them](http://brianmckenna.org/blog/category_theory_promisesaplus), but all-in-all it's nicer to work with than callback trees, especially when it comes to working with multiple async operations.
 One of the core principles is that when the operation completes it will either be resolved or rejected and you can provide handlers for the appropriate states.

-Looking back at the code up there, knowing that AMS will return a promise do you see anything wrong in the either the service or the controller which would prevent the success callback from being invoked?
+Looking back at the code up there, knowing that Azure Mobile Services will return a promise do you see anything wrong in the either the service or the controller which would prevent the success callback from being invoked?

 No?
 Me either, but it won't be called.